vbousquet/vpx_lightmapper/README.md

 - At 'Meshes' step, their original mesh is copied untouched to the result collection.
 For each of the lighting situation with an influence level above the choosen threshold, a lightmap shell mesh is also generated.
 - At 'Packmap' step, they are just skipped.
 - At 'Export' step, they are included (replacing the initial object) and the script to sync their position/lighting is generated

+### Managing the cache

+Each step of the bake/lightmap process is saved in a cache located along the blend file (that's the reason why you need to save your blend before starting the bake process).
+For the moment, this cache is manually managed.
+Inside it, you will find 3 folders:
+- Object Masks: contains the mask computed for each object during the 'Group' step.
+You need to manually delete elements (or the whole folder) when objects are moved
+- Renders: contains the actual renders.
+This needs to be manually cleared for render to actually happen (or if you know what you do, clear the only the elements you want to rerender)
+- Export: contains the packmaps in Png and WebP format.
+As for the other folders, this needs to be manually cleared for packmaps to be regenerated